CompuTec/wms-docs/current/user-guide/transactions/pick-and-pack/pick-and-pack.md

 - More – a dropdown list
 - Info – base document header remarks.
 - Accept – finishing a Pick List (no the floppy disk button anymore)
-- Add SU – adding a Storage Unit
+- Add Storage Unit – adding a Storage Unit

-    1. New SU
+    1. New Storage Unit
-    2. Existing SU
+    2. Existing Storage Unit
 - Back – going back to the document list.

 :::info